 Applications for admission are to be sent electronically.
-The university will begin accepting transfer applications on September 1 for the summer and fall terms.
+The university will begin accepting transfer applications on August 1 for the summer and fall terms.
 Applications may be submitted beginning April 1 for the winter and spring terms.
-When we have reached a maximum number of transfer students per term, admission will close.
 To be considered for admission, the following items must be submitted to the Admissions Office, UW-La Crosse, 2320 Student Union, 1725 State Street, La Crosse, WI 54601 USA:

 - A completed UW System application.

 - An official high school transcript if applicant has earned less than 60 transferable semester credits.

 - A list of courses in progress, if currently enrolled, with course numbers, titles, and the number of credits for each course.